 What other prayer customs take place during Passover?

-Observant Jews pray the full Hallel Psalms (Psalms) on the first day, and a partial Hallel (omitting portions of Psalms 115 and 116) the rest of the days of the feast.
+Observant Jews pray the full Hallel Psalms on the first day and a partial Hallel (omitting portions of Psalms 115 and 116) on the remaining days of the feast.
 The synagogue has special readings commemorating Exodus miracles and other acts of deliverance.
 On the final day, the synagogue holds a memorial service for the departed (yizkor).

 Is Passover tied to any other Jewish holy days?